 (b) whether the method of entry is a “system” entry, being either a system 4-5 or a system 7-20, depending on the number of selected numbers in each completed game board.

+(3A) In addition to allowing an entry for a particular draw or draws, the Commission may allow a lotto entry to be for up to 10 consecutive weeks and, where offered, the subscriber must specify how many consecutive weeks they wish to enter.

 (4) If a subscriber selects, in each completed game board on the playslip —

 (a) 6 selected numbers, the resulting receipted ticket constitutes one entry (made up of no fewer than 4 and no more than 18 games) in lotto; or

-(b) between 4 and 20 selected numbers (but not 6 numbers), the resulting receipted ticket constitutes one entry in lotto for each completed game board on the playslip.
+(b) between 4 and 20 selected numbers (but not 6 numbers), the resulting receipted ticket constitutes one entry in lotto for each completed game board on the playslip (i.e. a system entry).

-(5) In addition to allowing an entry for a particular draw or draws, the Commission may allow a lotto entry to be for 2, 5, or 10 consecutive weeks, and the subscriber must indicate, in the appropriate manner, which of those options (if any) that they wish to exercise.
+[(5) deleted]

 (6) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 3 Division 1.

+[Rule 65 amended in Gazette 4 Oct 2017 p.
+5121-2.]

 66. Oral request for entry

 (1) To enter lotto without a playslip or a promotional coupon, and without requesting a ticket repeat or favourite numbers option, a subscriber must make an oral request to an agent stating —